Thallred/Thallred/README.md

-- 👋 Hi, I’m @Thallred
+- 👋 Hi, I’m @Thallred (:
-- 👀 I’m interested in quality assurance automation
+- 👀 I’m interested in quality assurance automation, stress tests and  all about test software.
-- 🌱 I’m currently learning cypress, javascript and a little bit of python and robot framework
+- 🌱 I’m currently learning cypress, javascript and a little bit of python with robot framework.

-(: